Localize/localize-node/README.md

     npm install localize-services --save

-test command:
+Test command:

-    Checkout the project and in root folder run 'npm run test'
+    Checkout the project and in the root folder run 'npm run test'

-Initialize with your localize keys
+Initialize with your Localize API key

     let localizeService = require('localize-services')(key);

 Endpoints
 ----------

 - All callbacks are passed an error and response: `callback(err, res)`.
 - Please refer to Localize's [API Docs](https://help.localizejs.com/reference#api-overview) for endpoint details.